okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 ## Prompt for an additional factor for a group

-Configure a Global Session Policy to prompt a user for a factor [authenticator](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-authenticators) when the user is a member of a certain group.
+Configure a Global Session Policy to prompt a user for an additional [factor](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-authenticators) when the user is a member of a certain group.

 ### Create the policy container